 FED relief was introduced in 2012 to encourage companies that are expanding into emerging markets.
 The relief applies to individuals who spend significant amounts of time working in a "Relevant State".
-Finance Act 2016 extended the relief until 31 December 2020 and made some enhancements to the relief for FED claims for 2017 and subsequent years by: (1) increasing the list of Relevant States to include Colombia and Pakistan and (2) reducing the minimum required number of days working in a Relevant State from 40 to 30 days per annum.
-Finance Act 2022 has extended this relief to 31 December 2025.
+There has been a number of enhancements to the relief since it was first introduced.
+Finance Act 2022 extended this relief to 31 December 2025.